YLokma/PTRun-Keyboard-to-Clipboard/README.md

 # PowerToys Run: Keyboard-to-Clipboard Plugin

-Sometimes you have to jot down an idea or write down something quickly and have it saved on your clipboard, you can use this plugin just for that
+Sometimes you have to jot down an idea or write down something quickly and have it saved on your clipboard.
+You can use this plugin just for that.

 ## Requirements